jensws80/JSClock/README.md

 # JSClock
 Garmin Watch Face for Vivoactive HR

-My version of Garmin watch face for Vivoactive HR.
+A digital version of Garmin watch face for Vivoactive HR.
 This clockface show clock, date, kcal, step, connection to phone, battery status and message.
 The graphics have a yellow color that changes too red when battery under 15%.